gvwilson/teachtogether.tech/en-md/classroom/index.md

 ## Pair Programming {#classroom-pair}

-<span g="g:pair-programming" i="pair programming">Pair programming</span> is a software development practice
+<span g="pair-programming" i="pair programming">Pair programming</span> is a software development practice
 in which [two programmers work together on one computer][video-pair-programming].
 One person (the driver) does the typing while the other (the navigator) offers comments and suggestions,